 This a pretty common misconception which I can understand why.
 CBD is derived from Cannabis, that's correct.
 Cannabis can be defined as Hemp OR marijuana but even if CBD comes from marijuana it does not give you a high (if that's the only thing your taking from the plant extract).
 Marijuana is high in THC(Tetrahydrocannabinol) and low in CBD but Hemp is high in CBD and very low in THC.

 IF you were using a CBD ISOLATE product (the cbd isolated from anything else in the plant) it would not give you a high.
-If you combined lets say a 1:1 ratio of THC and CBD then you may certainly get a high.
+If you combined let's say a 1:1 ratio of THC and CBD then you may certainly get high.

-2) There is no scientific studies to backup CBD
+2) There are no scientific studies to back up CBD

 Again this is simply not true.
-CBD is indeed a newer drug on the market and the only approved pharmaceutical drug currently that uses CBD is made for a specific type of epilepsy but it has gone through many smaller studies which shows great promise with a range of issues including anxiety, inflammation, inhibits the grow of cancerous cells in people with colon cancer, ulcerative colitis.
-If you do your research on your specific ailment you are bound to find a bunch of studies which includes CBD.
+CBD is indeed a newer drug on the market and the only approved pharmaceutical drug currently that uses CBD is made for a specific type of epilepsy but it has gone through many smaller studies which shows great promise with a range of issues including anxiety, inflammation, inhibits the growth of cancerous cells in people with colon cancer, ulcerative colitis.
+If you do your research on your specific ailment you are bound to find a bunch of studies that include CBD.

 3) Hemp seed oil is CBD oil.